 You don’t have to list out every single thing you loved about them or the times you spent together, but do let them know that there was a point in time when you felt like they were all you would ever need.

-9. But, Don’t Offer any False Hope Either
+9. Don’t Offer Any False Hopes

 While you’re letting her know that there were good times in your relationship, you don’t want to cross that line of offering false hope.
 If you know it’s over and for good, that can be said in a polite way.